Reita: Style and equipment

 A Reita cosplayer on the Jingubashi Bridge in Harajuku, wearing the musician's signature mask.

 Reita's main characteristic was to wear a mask covering his nose, originally white and made of cloth.
 From The Gazette's Project: Dark Age in 2015, he changed to a black leather mask and in 2017, rearranged it so that it marked the shape of his nose.
 He commented in 2017 that he could not purchase an iPhone X because the cell phone could only be unlocked with facial recognition.
 In addition to the mask, he wore blonde and spiky hair, covering half of his face.

 The musician produced his basses in partnership with ESP and cited the ESP RF-01 and ESP RF-01 models as his favorites.
 He said to Bass Magazine that he mainly uses TWO NOTES/Torpedo Studio and EBS/ClassicLine 810 amplifiers with the Darkglass Electronics/Microtubes 900 top.
 In the band's early years, more specifically at the time of Nil (2006), he had limited equipment and used an Ampeg amplifier and a Mark Bass.
 After Stacked Rubbish (2007), which was recorded with a white ESP, he began purchasing more equipment and reported to Bass Magazine that he bought a bass almost every month.
 Beautiful Deformity (2013) was recorded with a Zon bass and Dogma (2015) with a Music Man Stingray.
 For the recording of Mass, his last album with The Gazette, he bought new basses, specifically from the Canadian brand Dingwall, but went back to using Ampeg amplifiers, in addition to playing with a SansAmp pedal and increasing the sound distortions.

 He played with both his fingers and a pick and used the slap technique.
 During live performances, he would throw his bass up in the air and catch it.

 Reita cited J of Luna Sea, Sid Vicious of Sex Pistols, Fieldy of Korn, Flea of Red Hot Chili Peppers, and Nikki Sixx of Mötley Crüe as the five bassists and bands that most influenced him.
 It was Luna Sea that inspired him to play in a band, after seeing them on TV.

 Death

 On April 16, 2024, The Gazette announced Reita's death on its official website, which had occurred the day before.
 The cause of death was not disclosed and the funeral was held among close relatives.
 It was noted that his last message on his social media was: "I hope The Gazette lasts forever."

 Several artists mourned the bassist's death on their social media, such as Sugizo, Riko Kohara, Sho Ayanokoji and the production of the anime Black Butler (The Gazette composed the second season's opening song, "Shiver").
 On the 17th, the other four members of The Gazette published their messages about Reita's death.
-Russian fans gathered at the Japanese Embassy in Moscow and Saint Petersburg on the 18th to pay tributes to Reita.